 For open terrariums, it is recommended for succulents, or plants that doesn’t require a lot of water to be placed in it!

 - Terrariums Do Not Last Very Long

 The lifespan of a terrarium ultimately depends on how you care for it and the environment plays a role as well!
-On average, a terrarium can last around an approximate of 2 years.
+On average, a terrarium can last around an approximately of 2 years.

-Now that you’ve learnt all about terrariums, lets educate our friends who aren’t aware!
-To engage us for terrarium workshops, do contact us at [email protected] A minimum of 5 pax will allow us to start a workshop.
+Now that you’ve learned all about terrariums, lets educate our friends who aren’t aware!
+To engage us for terrarium workshops, do contact us at [email protected].
+A minimum of 5 pax will allow us to start a workshop.